lilynxi/sorting-algorithm/README.md

 # sorting-algorithm
-An algorithm to sort elements
+An algorithm to sort elements to eliminate gaps.

 Demo: https://lilynxi.github.io/sorting-algorithm/